zleman1593/KDTREE/README.md

 # KDTREE

-This program builds a kd-tree for a set of random points and uses the tree to draw  something that looks like a Mondrian painting.
+This program builds a 2D kd-tree for a set of random points, renders it in 2D with default orthogonal projection, and uses the tree to draw something that looks like a Mondrian painting.

 Compile with command:
 make -f Makefile.txt